 Major funded research project topics include prison media coverage, embedded reporting, children's responses news and television journalism.
 Funding bodies include Cardiff University, British Academy and the BBC.

-This Research Group includes PhD students developing a wide range of studies on mediatized conflict including projects such as: 'Press coverage of terrorist activities in Saudi Arabia' (Moded Al-Ajmi); 'British Nuclear Apocalypticism' (Gwilym Thear), 'Media War between Lebanon and Israel' (Zahera Harb) and 'The Role of the Media in Peacebuilding in Post-conflict Societies' (Linda Mitchell), 'the representation of women murderers in the Daily Express (1900-2000)' (Sadie Clifford).
+This Research Group includes PhD students that have/are developing a wide range of studies on mediatized conflict including projects such as: 'Press coverage of terrorist activities in Saudi Arabia' (Moded Al-Ajmi); 'Media War between Lebanon and Israel' (Zahera Harb) and 'The Role of the Media in Peacebuilding in Post-conflict Societies' (Linda Mitchell), 'the representation of women murderers in the Daily Express (1900-2000)' (Sadie Clifford).

-Many of our research projects involve interdisciplinary collaborations with other Schools at Cardiff and members of the Group also contribute to research within JOMEC focusing on ‘Journalism Studies Research’, ‘Risk, Science and Health’ and 'Race, Representation and Cultural Politics’.
+Many of our research projects involve interdisciplinary collaborations with other Schools at Cardiff and members of the Group also contribute to research within JOMEC focusing on ‘Journalism Studies’, ‘Risk, Science and Health’ and 'Race, Representation and Cultural Politics’.